Mharks001/Data-Structures-in-C/READ_ME.md

-This is a library of common Data Structures and some testing resources.
+A library of common Data Structures and some testing resources.

 ***